 Network in Your Office

 Don’t overlook the value of networking in your workplace.
 Even if you are an introvert, make an effort to connect professionally with others in your company.
-When coworkers move-on they may just end up someplace where you would like to be.
-If so, they could put in a good word for you, introduce you to others you can connect with or let you know about opportunities.
+When coworkers move-on they may end up someplace where you would like to be.
+If so, they could let you know about opportunities.

 Networking Etiquette Overview